mlathara/rhado-histo-fed/README.md

 ## Execution

+Process description: The client references local digital slides, which it tiles into smaller images.
+These images are in turn used by the client to train a local neural network model.
+After a user-defined number of epochs, the client passes the model weights back to the server, which aggregates all the client model weights into a single model.
+This single model is then used as the basis for the next round of training till the user-defined number of training rounds is completed.

 Start the server, the client, and the admin in 3 separate terminals (ensuring you have the venv activated via source venv/bin/activate):

     ./poc/server/startup/start.sh